Azure-Samples/azure-sql-db-prisma/README.md

 - `/client`: the Vue.Js client.
 Original source code has been taken from official Vue.js sample and adapted to call a REST client instead of using local storage in order to save and retrieve todos
 - `/database`: the T-SQL script needed to setup the object in the Azure SQL database.
 Take a look at the Stored Procedure to see how you can handle JSON right on Azure SQL

+More details are available in this blog post: [TodoMVC Full Stack with Azure Static Web Apps, Node and Azure SQL](https://devblogs.microsoft.com/azure-sql/todomvc-full-stack-with-azure-static-web-apps-node-and-azure-sql/)

 ## Setup Database

 Execute the `/database/create.sql` script on a database of your choice.
 Could be a local SQL Server or an Azure SQL running in the cloud.
 Just make sure the desired database is reachable by your local machine (eg: firewall, authentication and so on), then use SQL Server Management Studio or Azure Data Studio to run the script.